JoannaLapa/Muscode-app/README.md

 Future development:

 - I installed Vitest and Cypress, because I would like to learn testing applications and it would be a good project for that
-- I would like to develop this application with moving data to firebase and learn data management with Firebase
+- I would like to develop this application with moving data to firebase and learn Firebase data management and develop functionalities like adding wish products, removing & editing todos.
-- I would like to add animiations for modal, loading spinner
+- I would like to add animiations for modal and loading spinner

 ## Recommended IDE Setup